Ron Taylor (baseball)

 Ronald Wesley Taylor (December 13, 1937 – June 16, 2025) was a Canadian professional baseball player, who went on to become a physician.
 Born in Toronto, Taylor was a pitcher over all or parts of 11 seasons (1962–1972) in Major League Baseball (MLB) with the Cleveland Indians, St. Louis Cardinals, Houston Astros, New York Mets and San Diego Padres.
 He was a key contributor to two World Series–winning teams: the 1964 Cardinals and the 1969 Mets.

 After retiring as a baseball player, he attended medical school at the University of Toronto, graduating in 1977.
 In 1979, he started a 30-year association with the Toronto Blue Jays as the team's physician.
 As a result of his pitching success, Taylor was inducted into the Canadian Baseball Hall of Fame, Canada's Sports Hall of Fame, and the Ontario Sports Hall of Fame.
 He also served in the Royal Canadian Air Force.
 Taylor was appointed a member of the Order of Ontario in 2005.

-Early life and education
+Early life

-Ronald Wesley Taylor was born on December 13, 1937, in Toronto, Ontario to Wesley and Maude Taylor.
+Ronald Wesley Taylor was born on December 13, 1937, in Toronto, Ontario, to Wesley and Maude Taylor.
 At a young age, he played as a natural left-hander; however, his mother worried the overuse of his left arm potentially led to cardiovascular ailments, and suggested to use the opposite arm instead.
 He played organized baseball with the Leaside Baseball Association, at Howard Talbot Park, located in Toronto's Leaside neighbourhood.

-When Taylor was drafted by the Cleveland Indians, at age 18, part of his agreement with them was that he was allowed to continue his higher education.
-While playing professional minor league baseball during the summer in the late 1950s and early 1960s, he attended the University of Toronto (UofT), where he earned a degree in electrical engineering in 1961.
-After his playing career was over, he returned to Toronto, and enrolled in UofT's medical school.
-He graduated as a physician in 1977.
+When Taylor was signed by the Cleveland Indians at age 18, part of his agreement with them was that he was allowed to continue his higher education.
+While playing professional minor league baseball during the summer in the late 1950s and early 1960s, he attended the University of Toronto (U of T), where he earned a degree in electrical engineering in 1961.